douglasgscofield/tinyutils/README.md

 [VCF]:  http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41

 * * *
-You can download all tiny utilities in a [zip file][] or a [tarball][].
-These files include this README, a tests directory and a Makefile which can recreate the zip file and do a bit of testing.
+You can download all tiny utilities in a zip file by clicking on the ZIP file link above.
 * * *

 [zip file]:  https://github.com/downloads/douglasgscofield/tinyutils/tinyutils.zip